Source: Facebook, Quora, Twitter("X")

 Such a program would be extremely cost-effective.

-I suspect more extreme hyperthymics still await discovery, unknown because - like Jo Cameron - they think themselves "normal".
+I suspect more extreme hyperthymics still await discovery, unknown because - like Jo Cameron - they think their default hedonic tone is "normal".

 In the immense state-space of qualia, most of which are intrinsically neither hedonically good nor hedonically bad, evolution via natural selection stumbled on the pleasure-pain axis and "encephalised" it.
 The contents of our phenomenal world-simulations (aka "perception") accordingly feel good or bad in (typically) fitness-enhancing ways - a bland description that fails to evoke the indescribable horrors of severe suffering.